utilForever/ThinkJulia/Chapter 1/Exercise 1-1.md

 in expression starting at REPL[10]:1
 ```

-2. If you are typing to print a string, what happens if you leave out ont of the quotation marks, or both?
+2. If you are typing to print a string, what happens if you leave out one of the quotation marks, or both?

 ```Julia
 julia> println("Hello, World!)